robmorgan/go-lc3-vm/README.md

 This project is a really simple [LC-3](https://en.wikipedia.org/wiki/LC-3) VM written in Go.
 LC-3 or Little Computer 3 is a fictional computer system that is designed to teach students how to code in assembly language.
-My VM is originally [based on an article](https://justinmeiners.github.io/lc3-vm/) written by Justin Meiners.
+My VM is originally [based on an article](https://justinmeiners.github.io/lc3-vm/) written by Justin Meiners and Ryan Pendleton.

 ## Current Status